CS486 - Senior Design

 Attendance:

 Attendance is required at all meetings, particularly the team meetings with your faculty mentor.
-For other intra-team meeting, your specific guidelines specified in your Team Standards document should be followed and enforced.
+For other intra-team meetings, your specific guidelines specified in your Team Standards document should be followed and enforced.
 Team members consistently in violation of attendance or other team standards should be formally reprimanded in writing, with copies to me.

 Late work:

 Late work will be severely penalized.
-All collected deliverables are due at mentor's office at the due time listed on the class website.
-Exceptions must be cleared with me in advance.
+All collected deliverables are due at mentor's office at the due time assigned by the faculty mentor.
 The penalty policy for late work is as follows: deliverables submitted within 4 hours of the due deadline will receive a maximum of 90% credit; deliverables submitted within 24 hours of the due deadline will receive a maximum of 75% credit; anything later than that will not receive credit.
+In short, late delivery is a major liability in a professional environment.
+Get used to planning time carefully, starting early, and leaving time to iron out unforeseen contingencies so that you can meet the deliverable deadlines reliably.

 Academic Dishonesty: